CURRICULUM VITAE

 SYNERGISTIC ACTIVITIES

 Since 1996, I have organized a seminar series for the Haitian Scientific Society whose membership consists mainly of engineers.
 The talks cover a wide range of topics.
-Also I taught a course in higher algebra to a group of members who have decided to become high school teachers.
-We also act as mentors to high-school students.
-(See http://www.math.umb.edu/hss)

-Since 2002, I have organized the Mathematics Department seminars.
+From Spring 2002 to Spring 2010, I organized the Mathematics Department seminars.
 (See http://www.math.umb.edu/research/seminars)

 DISSERTATION COMMITTEES